SimonSchaeff/formula-collection/README.md

 # formula-collection
-Formula collections from the electrical engineering course specializing in automation at the DHBW
+Formula collections from the bachelor electrical engineering course specializing in automation at the DHBW

 ## notation rule for file naming in the repository